What to Give Your Nanny as a Holiday Bonus

 What about gifts other than a bonus?

 Gifts, in addition to a bonus, are always a great idea.
-They can be inexpensive like a gift card to a favorite restaurant, flowers, books, or a framed picture of your nanny with the kids.
+They can be inexpensive, like a gift card to a favorite restaurant, flowers, books, or a framed picture of your nanny with the kids.

-Presents from your children are also appreciated – maybe even more so than something store-bought.
+Gifts from your children are also appreciated – maybe even more so than something store-bought.
 Have your kids create a piece of artwork and a holiday card.
 Or help them bake cookies or other goodies.

-Some extra paid-time-off to use at their discretion is also a nice gift.
+Some extra paid time off to use at their discretion is also a nice gift.

 Can I give an annual review bonus instead?